 Gender based violence (GBV) is both a major public health issue and a human rights issue.
 Today, 10th December, on Human Rights Day, Public Health Scotland (PHS) reinforces its commitment to tackle both the issue itself, and the gender inequality that sits alongside.

 Tackling GBV has an important part to play in our work to reduce poverty, improve health and address inequality.
 In Scotland, at least four out of every five incidents of domestic abuse recorded by Police Scotland have a female victim and a male accused.
 We know that women are more likely to live in poverty, and violence against women and girls (VAWG) sustains that poverty amongst both women and their children.

 All forms of violence against women and girls are shown to have a damaging impact on mental wellbeing and can cause long-term trauma.
 It can seriously affect physical, emotional, and sexual health, as well as how people access and experience health services.
 It can create barriers to employment, education and other economic resources.

 PHS is working with partners from local and national government, the public and third sectors to improve the prevention and identification of GBV in all its forms.
 Focusing on impact and solutions, we are committed to collective local and national action which addresses the fundamental causes, including persistent gender inequalities.

-Attending the National Summit, Claire Sweeney, Director of Place and Wellbeing at Public Health Scotland commented:
+Attending the National Summit, Claire Sweeney, Director of Place and Wellbeing at PHS, commented: